sebastian-sl/yt-playlist-analyzer/README.md

 ## TO-DO:
--[ ] implement business logic to count active/missing values in playlist -[ ] implement attribute check for certain columns (title) -[ ] implement an ignore column in the database (in case a Video is already replaced)
+- [ ] implement business logic to count active/missing values in playlist
+- [ ] implement attribute check for certain columns (title, description etc)
+- [ ] implement an ignore column in the database (in case a Video is already replaced) and/or write delete method